pavel-purma/vscode-mocha-test-runner/README.md

 - [es6 project](.vscode-test/es6-project): tests uses es6 import command - is transpiled to es5 with babel, this configuration can handle jsx syntax - react.js needs to be included via mocha.files.setup)
 - [typescript project](.vscode-test/ts-project) tests writen in typescript - transpiled to es6 without use of import command by tsc, this configuration can handle tsx syntax - react.js needs to be included via mocha.files.setup
 - [typescript+react project](.vscode-test/tsx-project) test writen in tsx syntax, tests transpiled with tsc - no need explicitly import react.js for test to work
+- [electron+nightmare](.vscode-test/nightmare-project) test using [nightmare](https://www.npmjs.com/package/nightmare) - NOT WORKING ... still trying to figure out why ... (if anyone crack it please send me how)
 - other project types: gulp, grunt-based transpiling, etc. may work too (not tested)
+- **I welcome any other usage examples ...**

 ## Known issues:
 - (Wont fix) Tests not wrapped by describe function are ignored. (mocha is not returning file path for these - no way to unique identify tests with same title in different files)
 - Debugger wont see breakpoints in ts file when compiled with webpack (source maps issue)
-- (Fixed?)
-Mocha wont start in VSCode 1.12 (throws 'Cannot start debugger' error')
-  - 1.11 works fine
-  - 1.12.2 works too

 ## TODO:
-- remove "mocha.SourceDir" property and use sourcemaps to search for original source file from transpiled file
+- remove "mocha.SourceDir" property and use sourcemaps to search for original source file from transpiled file.
+- auto run 'compiler' command if transpiled sources arent found instead 'File not found' message.